 Be sure to share help us get the world out about how amazing it is to build your own off grid home!

-Today is day #8 of our overall build and we’ll be finishing up the main walls as well as the loft floor joist.
-We’ll build and stand the main load bearing interior wall and finish up the exterior sheathing.
+Today is day #8 of our overall build and we’ll be finishing up framing the main floor walls, frame the main interior load bearing wall and finish up the exterior sheathing.

-The remaining interior walls will be built after the bathroom amenities are brought in and installed.
-Lastly we’ll incorporate pocket doors into the bathroom and the master bedroom to save precious space.
+All the remaining interior walls will be built after the bathroom amenities are brought in and installed.

 Here’s Where We Left Off Yesterday…